 - Extensions bought separately

-The performance of the Rikon 70-220VSR is very satisfying, its belts are easy to access and though this might seem like a useless feature in practice it is an award-winning feature.
-If you are upgrading from a smaller lathe you will be pleased by the reverse option which you can activate with a simple push of a button.
-Its spindle is lubricated by industrial ball bearings which ensure the smooth running of the lathe.
-To work on larger pieces, the lathe allows you to attach a bed extension at its end.
-For precise speed reading the lathe has a digital RPM readout.
-Using this lathe only gets better with time, it has an adaptive speed controls which over time get used to your preferred turning speed
+The performance of the Rikon Midi lathe 70-220VSR is very satisfying, its belts are easy to access, and though this might seem useless in practice, it is an award-winning feature.
+If you upgrade from a smaller lathe, you will be pleased by the reverse option, which you can activate with a simple push of a button.
+Its spindle is lubricated by industrial ball bearings, ensuring the lathe’s smooth running.
+The lathe allows you to attach a bed extension at its end to work on larger pieces.
+For precise speed reading, the lathe has a digital RPM readout.
+It has adaptive speed controls to turn speed over time.
+Using this lathe only gets better with time.

-Safety is of the essence in any workshop and the equipment plays a very pivotal role in the safety of all personnel in the workshop.
+Safety is of the essence in any workshop, and the equipment plays a pivotal role in the safety of all personnel in the workshop.
 The Rikon 70-220VSR midi lathe has its controls conveniently located on one side and at a safe distance to operate without risk of harm from the spinning material.
-It also has a child safety on the on/off switch, this is especially useful when you use the lathe in your home workshop or garage where children might unknowingly turn it on and get harmed.
+It also has a child safety on/off switch.
+This is especially useful when you use the lathe in your home workshop or garage, where children might unknowingly turn it on and get harmed.

-We recommend the Rikon 70-220VSR to anyone looking for a durable, powerful and sophisticated wood lathe for any scale.
-It is a great investment especially for those practising woodturning as a business because it is an efficient lathe.
-For the beginners, there is no better way to get your feet wet with woodturning that with a high-end lathe.
+We recommend the Rikon 70 220vsr to anyone looking for a durable, robust and sophisticated wood lathe for any scale.
+It is a significant investment, especially for those practising woodturning as a business, because it is an efficient lathe.
+There is no better way to get your feet wet with woodturning for beginners than with a high-end lathe.

-When all has been said and done the question that matter is, is it a great buy?
+I hope this Rikon 70-220VSR Review has provided you with enough information to decide.
+When all has been said and done, the question is, is it a great buy?
 The simple answer to that is, Yes.
-If you are a beginner and cannot afford this high-end lathe you can take a rain check and settle for a cheaper one but if you are a professional wood spinner with an outdated lathe this is exactly the upgrade you need, definitely worth the investment.
+If you are a beginner and cannot afford this high-end lathe.
+In that case, you can take a rain check and settle for a cheaper one, but if you are a professional wood spinner with an outdated lathe, this is precisely the upgrade you need; worth the investment.